 Choosing the method: brine or liquid nitrogen

 The brine method offers continuous, well-controllable freezing for longer deployment periods.
 The nitrogen method provides very high cooling rates and is suitable for rapid, locally confined measures or emergencies.
 Criteria include required freezing time, desired duration of stability, excavation geometry, heat sources (e.g., groundwater flow), and emission requirements.
-The decision is often driven by schedule and logistics as well—for instance, when deconstruction crews with concrete demolition shears have a fixed time window.
+The decision is often driven by schedule and logistics as well – for instance, when deconstruction crews with concrete demolition shears have a fixed time window.
+Operational aspects such as energy availability for brine plants or reliable nitrogen supply and ventilation capacity for boil-off must be evaluated early.

 Material behavior of soil, rock, and concrete under frost